Regret Bounds for Gaussian-Process Optimization in Large Domains: Results

-\end{definition} The main difference to the standard versions of these methods is that the algorithms here are symmetrical in the sense that they are invariant to flipping the sign of the GP.
+\end{definition} The main difference to the standard versions of these methods (see \ref{def:ei_extremization_standard} and \ref{def:ucb_extremization_standard}) is that the algorithms here are symmetrical in the sense that they are invariant to flipping the sign of the GP.
 They maximize \emph{and} minimize at the same time by picking the point which we expect to either increase the observed maximum \emph{or} decrease the observed minimum the most.
-This symmetry is important for our proof, whether the same bound also holds for following the standard, one-sided EI or UCB strategies is an open question.
-We suspect that the answer is affirmative, but showing this is nontrivial.
+This symmetry is important for our proof, whether the same bound also holds for following the standard, one-sided EI or UCB strategies is an open question, we discuss this point in detail in \ref{sec:relation_to_standard}.